The Best 4 Day Vancouver Itinerary by a Local

 Explore Downtown Vancouver

-Your Vancouver travel itinerary starts with you exploring the most popular spots in Downtown Vancouver.
 Begin the day at the Vancouver Art Gallery and immerse yourself in the range of artworks.
 Next, head up the Vancouver Lookout to enjoy 360 views of the city's unique surroundings.
+After enjoying the views, walk to Gastown to check out the independent shops that line its cobbled streets.
+Finish the day with dinner and drinks at one of many Gastown bars and eateries.

-Housed in the former provincial courthouse, the Vancouver Art Gallery is the largest gallery in western Canada and the fifth largest in Canada.
-Inside, you'll find a range of contemporary art from Canadian and international artists as well as First Nations and Asian Art.
-Along with the permanent exhibits, the gallery features interesting temporary exhibitions.
-Visit the gallery's website for what is on during your stay.
+Housed in the former provincial courthouse, the Vancouver Art Gallery is the largest gallery in Western Canada and the fifth largest in Canada.
+Inside, you can find a range of contemporary art from Canadian and international artists as well as First Nations and Asian Art.

 Once you've completed the gallery tour, stop by the gift shop to get contemporary art-inspired cards and gifts.
 They also have a great selection of coffee table books to browse through.
-Booking your Vancouver Art Gallery tickets in advance is highly recommended.
+Booking your Vancouver Art Gallery tickets in advance is recommended.

-Experience the Vancouver Art Gallery with a tour
+☂️ Experience the Vancouver Art Gallery with a tour

 Vancouver Lookout